ker0olos/fable/README.md

 no premiums and no pay-to-win bullshit.

-There's a intuitive system to manage and customize the characters in your servers, you can add community-made packs that are full of new characters with a single command.
+There's a intuitive system to manage and customize the characters in your servers, like adding extensions to chrome and installing apps on your phone, you can add community-made packs that are full of new characters with a single command.

 Fable is actively developed with new game modes and features frequently.